SnowConvert AI - SQL Server-Azure Synapse Functional Differences

 ;

-• If multiple default constraints are defined for the same column, only the first one will appear in the Create Table Statement.
+• When different default constraints are declared over the same column, only the first will be reflected on the Create Table Statement.

 Note

-This Early Warning Indicator (EWI) appears when an Alter Table statement includes a MASKED WITH clause.
-It indicates that the system has created an approximate MASKING POLICY to replace the MASKED WITH function.
+This EWI is added when the Alter Table statement contains a MASKED WITH clause.
+The reason this is added is to inform that an approximate MASKING POLICY was created as a substitute for the MASKED WITH function.

 ALTER TABLE table_name